Setting up a coffee shop & market research... some free advice

 Latest coffee shop market research 2012

 The coffee shop market is booming.
 This is very much a growing industry with more and more independents popping up and chains rapidly expanding.
 Going out for a coffee is becoming more and more part of the UK culture which is fantastic to hear.
-We feel this is due to the hard work that baristas, coffee shop owners and suppliers have done.
-The continuing promoting of quality coffee and a wonderful experience has led to growing industry.
+We feel this is due to the hard work that the baristas, coffee shop owners and suppliers have done.
+The continuing promoting of quality coffee and a wonderful experience has led to a growing industry that we are proud to be a part of.

 These figures have been collected by Allegra Strategies.